 Confidential testing and treatment for sexually transmitted diseases is provided.
 Literature, programs and counseling are available.
 Testing for HIV is provided throughout the year.
 Hepatitis B vaccine is available.

-Student Health Services makes available the "morning after pill", provides comprehensive contraception options and confidential pregnancy testing to women students.
+Student Health Services makes available emergency contraception, provides comprehensive contraception options and confidential pregnancy testing to women students.

 Routine Physical Exams